Game Systems

 Physical Attacks

 When you choose the "attack" command, you are making a physical attack.
 The numbers used in this calculation are pretty straightforward, and are all accessible from the status screen.
 If you are carrying something in both hands, you will make the attack with the item in your main hand.
 While you can hold two weapons in Final Fantasy II, you will only attack with one of them.
-When attacking, there are three main numbers you need to worry about: your attack score, your number of attacks, and your accuracy.
-On the defensive side, the three stats you're concerned with are defense, evasion count, and evasion rate.
-Once you determine how many hits you landed as described above, each hit deals a random amount of damage between one and two times your attack score, minus the defender's defense score (with a minimum of 0).
+When attacking, there are three main numbers you need to worry about: your attack, your number of attacks, and your accuracy.
+On the defensive side, the three attributes you're concerned with are defense, evasion, and evasion %.
+Once you determine how many hits you landed as described above, each hit deals a random amount of damage between one and two times your attack, minus the defender's defense score (with a minimum of 0).
 This is a physical attack at it's most basic level.
 However, there are a number of factors that also apply here.

-- Critical Hits: Sometimes one or more of your attacks will be a critical hit.
+• Critical Hits: There is a flat 5% chance that any attack you make will be a critical hit.
 Critical hits deal bonus damage equal to your attack score, and this bonus damage is not affected by defense.
 Thus, even with an attack of 20 you can deal damage to a 210-defense Green Slime enemy on a critical hit (and this damage will be exactly 20).
-Exactly what your critical hit rate is, and what determines it, is unknown.
-Critical hits are quite a bit rarer than they were in Final Fantasy, though.
-It is possible that the critical hit rate is a flat 1% for all characters, but this is mostly conjecture.

-- Ripper Effect: There is a unique effect on the Ripper knife, but it is highly misleading.
+• Ripper Effect: There is a unique effect on the Ripper knife, but it is highly misleading due to a bug.
 Each hit made reports as doing 20 more damage than the weapon actually deals.
-In fact, the Ripper has no bonus damage at all, and deals damage based solely on its attack score like all other weapons.
+In fact, the Ripper deals no bonus damage at all, and deals damage based solely on its attack score like all other weapons.

-- Healing: The Healing Staff is a special weapon that heals the target instead of harming them.
-For more information, see the Healing Staff entry.
+• Healing: The Healing Staff is a special weapon that heals the target in addition to harming them.
+This is due to a bug; the intention was only to heal the target.
+For more information, see the Healing Staff entry or the description of the bug below.

 Magical Attacks